Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Proposed IM-MOCZ

 \subsection{IM-MOCZ Codebook Construction}

-In the proposed IM-MOCZ system, each candidate codebook $\mathbf{\zeta}_i$ is generated by applying a phase rotation to a common conventional MOCZ codebook, denoted as $\mathbf{\zeta}_1$.
+In the proposed IM-MOCZ system, each candidate codebook $\mathbf{\zeta}_i$ is generated by applying a phase rotation to a common conventional Huffman BMOCZ codebook, denoted as $\mathbf{\zeta}_1$.
 Specifically, the $i$-th codebook is obtained by applying the phase offset